Frequently, and infrequently, asked questions.

-A / If you want to fly to Placencia and then rent a car or golf cart, you can do it through a local rental company called Car Rental of Placencia with cars starting at around $70 US dollars per day.
+A / If you want to fly to Placencia and then rent a car or golf cart, you can do it through a local rental company called Car Rental of Placencia, Barefoot Rentals, or Budget.
+Cars rent for $70-120 US dollars per day.
 Golf carts are around $60.
-Please mention us when you contact them.
-Budget and Hertz also have cars in Placencia.
+Please mention us when you contact them so they know how to reach you.
 Should the Placencia companies be out of cars, some rental companies in Belize City will send a car down for you.
-The cost of doing this is approximately $200 US dollars to have a car delivered to you in Placencia.
-It will cost another $150-200 US dollars to have the car picked up, but if you drive it to Belize City yourself, you can save that charge.
+The cost of doing this is approximately $200-250 US dollars to have a car delivered to you in Placencia.
+It will cost another $200-250 US dollars to have the car picked up, but if you drive it to Belize City yourself, you can save that charge.
 Normal car rental fees of $70 to $120 US dollars per day will apply.

 Q / How do you get around from the hotel?